vipulchib/AWS-VPC-Migrate-from-VGW-to-Arista-vEOS-Router/README.md

 # What is CloudFormation and creation of templates in YAML
 I have broken down every section of the template and provided my thought process with regards to what I am doing and how in another post - https://github.com/vipulchib/aws-cloudformation

-# Migrating the VPC from VGW to Arista vEOS Router
+# Build VPC-1 with AWS VGW for VPN termination
-I will focus on how to migrate an existing VPC with AWS VGW to Arista vEOS Router.
 In this exercise it is assumed that the Transit VPC is already provisioned with an Arista vEOS Router.
 I will demonstrate the following in order:

 1. Creation of VPC-1 using the AWS CLI and a CloudFormation stack using the YAML file that comprises of the Parameters and the following Resouces: